youyanggu/covid19_projections/model-comparison-ihme.md

 ### Notes

-A ~~strikethrough~~ means that the current deaths have already exceeded the total projected deaths by August 4.
+A ~~strikethrough~~ means that the current deaths have already exceeded the total projected deaths as of May 4.

 \* Starting on April 15, we assume a relaxing of social distancing in US and Europe starting on June 1, leading to higher projections.